AMikic33/milestone-project-4/README.md

 ##### Staff users

 - Create data - Staff users can add new products to the database using a simple form.
-- Eidt data - Staff users can edit existing products to the database using a simple form.
+- Edit data - Staff users can edit existing products to the database using a simple form.
 - Delete data - Staff users can delete existing products by simply klicking delete button.

 #### Features left to be implemented